Published: March 28, 2019

 However, people often misunderstand the concept of marketplaces.
 Is Amazon a marketplace?
 What about Uber?
 Walmart?
 How do I solve the chicken/egg problem?
 Which market should I target?
 What is my USP and Buyer Persona Portrait?

 Your main goal as a Startup is to define customers’ pain-points and build a convenient online platform (web, mobile or both) where their needs can be satisfied by many different sellers.

-We think those questions are as much important as the technical side of development.
-That’s why we dedicated a separate paragraph to the strategy points of developing marketplace apps.
+We think those questions are as important as the technical side of development.
+That’s why we dedicated a separate paragraph to the strategic points of developing marketplace apps.
 Let’s dive in!

-If you think that your strategy is already pretty well and you would like to move straight to the technical aspects, click here!
+If you think that your strategy is already pretty well-developed and you would like to move straight to the technical aspects, click here!

 Defining your marketplace type may help you in many ways.
 You have more chances to develop a successful strategy if you know what, how and to whom you’re selling.

 When it comes to what, there are two possible options.
 You can create a marketplace app that is either: